Step 1: Check current swap usage

 Step 7: Make the swap file mount automatically after system reboot

-To ensure that this swap file is automatically mounted on every boot, it needs to be added to the /etc/fstab file.
+To ensure this swap file is automatically mounted on every boot, you need to add it to the/etc/fstabfile.
 Open that file:

 sudo nano /etc/fstab